envasquez/SABC/README.md

     * Its Docker!
 I don't have to run "anything" local like a Postgresql server
   - Cons:
     * Sometimes it can take a bit of overhead to rebuild containers from scratch when changing code
+    * Be sure to build Docker container/image clean-up
 - Mypy type annotations ...
   - Pros:
     * Its the right thing to do!